dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### Section 5: learning a transition model of the environment (Sec.
 5)
 The robot must learn a model of how its actions aﬀect the task state, and the resulting background cost, for use in planning.

+##### 5.1 Continuous Models

+- **Concept**: Discusses continuous models where the transition function is represented as a continuous function, often a neural network.
+- **Challenges**: The challenges in using continuous models include handling the high dimensionality of the input space and the need for large amounts of training data.

+##### 5.2 Discrete Models

+- **Overview**: This subsection talks about discrete models, which are particularly useful in symbolic or highly structured environments.
+- **Approach**: These models often employ propositional logic to define states and transitions, allowing for compact and understandable representations of the environment.

+##### 5.3 Hybrid Models

+- **Combination of Continuous and Discrete**: Hybrid models combine elements of both continuous and discrete models.
+They are often used in scenarios where manipulation tasks have both discrete and continuous aspects.
+- **Application**: These models are crucial in handling tasks that involve both high-level decision-making and fine-grained control.

+##### 5.4 Learning Transition Models

+- **Learning Process**: This part discusses the process of learning transition models from data.
+It covers the different strategies robots can use to understand how their actions change the environment.
+- **Data Collection**: Emphasizes the importance of data collection strategies in learning accurate and generalizable models.

+Overall, Section 5 provides a comprehensive overview of how robots can model and learn the dynamics of their actions in the environment, using continuous, discrete, and hybrid models.
+It highlights the importance of these models in enabling robots to plan and execute tasks effectively in a variety of settings.

 #### Section 6: Learning motor skills
 the robot attempts to learn a motor control policy that directly achieves some goal, typically via reinforcement learning